 – The Star News Digital Media Guide to Shop and Engineering: A Guide to the Industrial Arts

-The inaugural National Constitution Bee will be held at The Phoenix Park Hotel in Washington, D.C. on June 27, 2020.
+The 2023 National Constitution Bee will be held in Brentwood, Tennessee on October 21, 2023.

-The first place winner will receive a $25,000 college scholarship
+The first-place winner will receive a $10,000 college scholarship